 Joint local area Special Educational Needs and Disabilities (SEND)

-Following the publication of the Ofsted for the Walsall local area (which can be found here https://files.api.ofsted.gov.uk/v1/file/50075533 ), work has progressed on completing the written statement of action which outlines the improvements that are going to be implemented within the SEND service.
-This document has now been signed off by the DfE and can be found via the link below:
+Following the publication of the Ofsted for the Walsall local area, the Department for Education has signed off our written statement of action for SEND which outlines the improvements that are going to be implemented within the SEND service.